ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 #### New Features

 #### Improvements
-- `awslambda` and `azure_functions` packages are no longer supported in single file projects
+- The `awslambda` and `azure_functions` packages are no longer supported in single file projects

 #### Bug Fixes